JPinkney/dep/README.md

-### Dep - Platform dependent depencies
+### Dep - Platform dependent depency installer

 ### How to use

 1. First use either init, run, or reset.
 Either one of these will create the dependecy.dep file.
-2. Added the platform specific dependency under the correct operating system header E.g.
+2. Add the platform specific dependency under the correct operating system header in the generated dependecy.dep file E.g.
     ```
     OSX